-3.6.1 IRC section 4942 requires a U.S. private foundation to make "qualifying distributions" of a certain minimum amount each year.
+3.6.1 IRC section 4942 requires a U.S. private foundation to make "gualifying distributions" of a certain minimum amount each year.
 "Qualifying distributions" generally consist only of amounts paid to accomplish religious, charitable, scientific, literary or other purposes described in IRC section 170(c)(2)(B).
-A grant by a U.S. private foundation to a foreign organization which has applied for and received an IRS determination letter that it is a public charity, 18 a supporting organization, 19 or a private operating foundation, 20 is always a "qualifying distribution" for purposes of the
+A grant by a U.S. private foundation to a foreign organization which has applied for and received an IRS determination letter that it is the equivalent of a U.S. public charity. a supporting organization, or a private operating foundation, is always a "qualifying distribution" for purposes of the 5% minimum distribution rule.
+A grant by a U.S. private foundation to a foreign charity which has not received such an IRS determination letter is not considered a "qualifying distribution" unless the distributing foundation has made a "good faith determination" that the foreign donee meets the gualifications of such an organization, or exercises so-called "expenditure responsibility" over the grant.
+Since few foreign charities go to the trouble of obtaining IRS determination letters, this "good faith determination" or, if such determination cannot be made, then the exercise of expenditure responsibility, will almost always be required.